KPMcDonough49/dsc-phase-1-project/README.md

 ![IMDB Genre Profitability](Visualizations/Genre_profitability.png)

 The Chart above shows us the average box office revenue for movies in each genre.
-According to the data the top 5 most profitable genres are Family, Action, Adventure, Animation and Musical.
+According to the data, the top 5 most profitable genres are Family, Action, Adventure, Animation and Musical.

 ![IMDB Genre Boxplot](Visualizations/Genre_profitability_boxplot.png)